emilbratt/OTGT/Datawarehouse/server/cip_info/assets/README.md

 ## About
-shared assets like images etc. for applications
+static (non user generated) assets like images etc. for applications